-I love cooking a meal in my slow cooker, there’s something about that smell of dinner through the house all day that just brings me comfort.
+I love cooking a meal in my slow cooker, there's something about that smell of dinner through the house all day that just brings me comfort.
 Talking about comfort food this slow cooker chicken & dumplings turned out amazing and it was a big hit, it will definitely be on rotation now..
-Make’s 10 servings at 3SP on both blue and purple programs, 5SP on the green program.
+Make's 10 servings, 4 points per serving on WW.

 Slow cooker chicken & dumplings